exasol/cloud-storage-extension/doc/user_guide/user_guide.md

   PARALLELISM     = 'iproc()';
 ```

-Like in import, you can increase the number exporter processes.
+Like in import, you can increase the number of exporter processes.
 Since we need a
-dynamic number that Exasol database can understand, you can combine the
+dynamic number that the Exasol database can understand, you can combine the
 `iproc()` statement with `random()` and `floor()` operations.

 For example, to increase the exporter processes four times, set it as below: